 What is Ketoacidosis?

 So what exactly is ketoacidosis and how does it affect the body?
-Ketoacidosis actually refers to diabetic ketoacidosis (DKA) and is a very dangerous occurrence.
+Ketoacidosis actually more properly refers to diabetic ketoacidosis (DKA) and is a very dangerous condition.

-This life-threatening condition can happen due to extremely high levels of ketones and blood sugar in the body, which results in the blood becoming too acidic.
-This can alter the functioning of internal organs like the liver and kidneys, and requires immediate treatment.
+DKA is a life-threatening condition can happen due to extremely high levels of ketones in the body due to a lack of insulin, which results in the blood becoming too acidic.
+This can alter the functioning of internal organs like the liver and kidneys and requires immediate medical attention.

 What is Ketosis?

 Ketosis, on the other hand, is simply the unharmful presence of ketones.
-When on a low-carb or fasting diet, your body will naturally move into a metabolic state of ketosis which prompts your body to produce ketones when it burns fat.
+When on a low-carb diet or during extensive fasting, your body will naturally move into a metabolic state of ketosis which prompts your body to produce ketones as it burns more fat.

-While this means there will be a higher level of ketones in your blood, it’s not high enough to inhibit acidosis.
+While this means there will be a higher level of ketones in your blood, it’s not high enough to make the blood dangerously acidic as ketoacidosis does.

 What happens next is the fat cells will push triglycerides into the blood to give other cells energy while the liver mobilizes stored glycogen and provides the body with ketones and sugar it doesn’t really need.

 Since your body now has less water in the blood due to frequent urination, the ketones make the blood too acidic which pushes the body into a metabolic acidosis state.
-This ultimately leaves the body unable to function properly which can cause many ketoacidosis symptoms.
+This ultimately leaves cells unable to carry out the necessary physiological processes for survival, which is why ketoacidosis can be fatal if left untreated.

 Symptoms of Ketoacidosis

 Ketoacidosis is something that develops quickly, usually within 24 hours or less.
-The most common symptoms are abdominal pain and vomiting.
+The most common symptoms are abdominal pain, rapid breathing, drowsiness, and vomiting.

 People experiencing this condition will be dehydrated due to constant urination and have a higher heart rate, higher blood glucose levels, and low blood pressure.